nabangi/AMS/README.md

 ## Academic Management System using Laravel 6.20.42

-This is a simple `CRUD` implementation of an academic management system for tertiary education but can be replicated for lower levels.
+This is a simple `CRUD` implementation of an **Academic Management System** for tertiary education but can be replicated for lower levels.

 It comprises of Students and Lecturers as the main actors.